jeff-flordeliza/nightcrawler/README.md

 # Project Nightcrawler
-Play random youtube channel videos Using Python and Selenium Download and install the latest and stable version here: https://www.python.org/downloads/
+Boost youtube views by playing random youtube channel videos Using Python and Selenium

+Download and install the latest and stable version here: https://www.python.org/downloads/

 Install selnium using python command: